Materials and Sources

 - Sand fair to 80 grit

-- Seal with three full coats of Smith’s Clear Penetrating Epoxy Sealer
+- Seal with four full coats of Smith’s Clear Penetrating Epoxy Sealer

 - Caulk plank seams with TotalBoat Thixo Flex Epoxy Adhesive